greenonline/PET_Text_Scroll/README.md

 >
 > Animation is quire difficult to explain and is best figured out with practice, However I will do my best to explain how to set up and use this special animation function.
 >
 > When you enter a number greater than 00 for the number of animations after choosing NUMBER the sprites at the bottom of the screen will change.
-If, for example, we have enterd 01 and the current sprite was $A0, sprite 0 would be the same as the actual sprite $AO.
+If, for example, we have entered 01 and the current sprite was $A0, sprite 0 would be the same as the actual sprite $AO.
 Sprite 01 will will be the same as $A1, Sprite 02 will be the same as $A2 etc. If we now press the keys W and Q we can increment and decrement the sprite numbers at the bottom of the screen giving the appearance of animation.
 If we press 'W', Sprite 00 will become actual sprite $A1, Sprite 01 will become actual sprite $A2 etc. If we had entered 04 after a CONTROL N instruction then the sprites would be incremented by four every time you pressed the 'W' key, i.e., sprite 00 would become $A4, Sprite 01 would become $A5 etc.
 >
 > I did say that this form of animation was complicated but if you try it then I'm sure that it will fall into place.
 >